APIs and API collections

 You can find all API collections visible to you (either your own collections or collections shared with you) on the API collections page:

-An example screenshot of the API Collections page
+An example screenshot of the API collections page

 API collections created through CI/CD integration show the source repository and branch from where they originated: